FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 #### My application crashed, how can I investigate the issue?

-- Access the FT Optix Application logs
+- Access the FactoryTalk® Optix™ Application logs
     - Open a shell prompt on the host machine
     - Identify the container name with `docker ps -a`
     - Connect to the running container with `docker exec -it [container name] bash`